Sachinart/SEOProfiler-Backlinks-Fetcher/README.md

 # SEOProfiler Backlinks Fetcher

 This tool serve the purpose to fetch backlinks from SEOProfiler website.
+It use Puppeteer library of Node JS to login to your SEOProfiler account and scrap top 100 backlinks from the first page.

 ## How to run?